dmichaels/public/work/summaries/dig_welcomes.md

 **Little More Background/Detail**

 * Cartera/Rakuten provides loyalty/rewards affiliate programs (frontend/backend services) for clients to incentivize customer shopping.
-  - E.g. We provide ability for United Airlines (the client) customers (the member) to signup/login (with frequent flyer number) and shop through the United Airline portal, and to earn frequent flyer miles for each purchase.
+  - E.g. Provide ability for United Airlines (the client) customers (the member) to signup/login (with frequent flyer number) and shop through the United Airline portal, and to earn frequent flyer miles for each purchase.
   - Member gets reward (miles, or points, dollars) / Client (e.g. United) gets a cut. / Cartera gets a cut. / Win-win-win.
-  - We track purchases/transactions, gets them back from transaction aggregators (e.g. Pepperjam, LinkShare, Amazon, Performics), processes, sends _Accrual File_ to client (validate transactions), gets confirmation from client, processes response/data, distributes funds/data, et cetera.
+  - Track purchases/transactions, gets back from transaction aggregators (e.g. Pepperjam, LinkShare, Amazon, Performics), processes, sends _Accrual File_ to client (validate transactions), gets confirmation from client, processes response/data, distributes funds/data, et cetera.
-* I worked largely with member data aggregation, downstream (in a _Data Warehouse_), getting it into our Salesforce system where marketing emails are sent/managed.
+  - Member and other data propogated/aggregated to/in _Data Warehouse_, downstream, and sent to Salesforce where marketing emails are sent/managed.
-* Data Warehouse uniquely responsible for assigning globally unique Salesforce member ID (_Subscriber Key_).
-* Emails include"service" emails like (transaction) Confirmation emails, email for Promotions, and, Welcome emails.
+  - Emails include _Service_ emails like (transaction) _Confirmation_ emails, email for _Promotions_, and, _Welcome_ emails.
-* Cartera tends to move data around in bulk (only) on a <ins>daily</ins> basis via database replication (scripts).
+  - Tend to move data around in bulk (only) on a <ins>daily</ins> basis via database (MySQL) replication (MySQL/bash scripts).
-* So for something like Welcome emails, which get sent when a member first signs up for the program, these were getting sent out as much as 48 hours after the member actually joined.
+  - So for something like Welcome emails, getting sent out as much as 48 hours after the member actually joined.
+* I worked largely with this Data Warehouse system.
+* Data Warehouse uniquely responsible for assigning globally unique Salesforce member ID (_Subscriber Key_), the algorithm for which (for historical reasons) is arcane and non-trivial; dependency a complicating factor.

-  - Our current (old) system (in our Data Warehouse), aggregated new member data (replicated from upstream) on a daily basis, assigned our (globally) unique (Salesforce) member ID ("Subscriber Key") and sent (via SFTP) data to Salesforce to send the emails.
+* Current (old) system (in Data Warehouse), aggregated new member data (replicated from upstream) on a daily basis, assigned our (globally) unique (Salesforce) member ID ("Subscriber Key") and sent (via SFTP) data to Salesforce to send the emails.
          - Goal then was to make this more realtime, so members would get the Welcome email nearly immediately after signing up.
          - Solution, which was a sort of POC (proof-of-concept) project, to demonstrate how a more realtime (less daily-replication driven) system could improve the user (member) experience, was to employ Kafka as a realtime data pipline.
 Here are the components: